 Early Medical Years

-The first two years of medical school at OHSU are designed to teach the basic science of medicine while introducing the student to medical practice.
-Lectures are limited to a few hours per day and the teaching format emphasizes small group discussions and self-directed learning.
+The first 18 months of medical school at OHSU are designed to teach the basic science of medicine while introducing the student to medical practice.
+Lectures are limited and the teaching format emphasizes small group discussions and self-directed learning.

 Patient contact begins early in the first year, and all students participate for one afternoon per week in clinical preceptorships that are often a highlight of the first year's curriculum.
-Several classes held during the first two years provide an additional emphasis on and opportunity for research, including the Student Research Project and journal clubs.
 For further information on the medical curriculum at OHSU, see the MD Program Curriculum.
+MD/PhD students also participate in our journal club, and depending on desire and time can participate in lab research.

 The graduate programs at OHSU offer outstanding opportunities for study in a variety of disciplines in biomedical research.
 Over the past 20 years, there has been a tremendous expansion of both research activities and facilities on campus.
 Students in the MD/PhD Program may choose to do their dissertation research with faculty scientists in any of the following areas: